Kong (Monsterverse)

-King Kong (キングコング, Kingu Kongu), or simply Kong, is a giant monster, based on the character of the same name created by Edgar Wallace and Merian C. Cooper and belongs to Universal Pictures.
+Kong is a giant ape-like monster based on King Kong created by Edgar Wallace and Merian C. Cooper and belongs to Universal Pictures.
 He is one of the main protagonists in Legendary Pictures' Monsterverse franchise.

 Kong is a species of the Great Ape who is one of the few alpha Titans, and is one of the most powerful ape on Earth.
 He is one of the only survivors of his Great Ape species, the Kong species, that have been almost wiped out completely by the war between the Godzilla species and his kind and later on by the Skullcrawlers.

 Kong is also the protector and guardian of both Skull Island and later, the Hollow Earth, defending them from Titans that attempted to conquer or eat them.
 He is also Suko's adoptive father and friend, Godzilla's former rival, ally and partner and the leader of the Hollow Earth Great Ape tribe after Kong, Godzilla and Shimo destroyed the Skar King, the Hollow Earth Great Ape tribe's tyrannical leader.

 Overview

 Name

-Throughout the MonsterVerse timeline, this Kong specimen is named Kong (コング, Kongu) onscreen and in the promotional materials of the films he starred in.
+Throughout the MonsterVerse timeline, this Kong specimen is named Kong onscreen and in the promotional materials of the films he starred in.
 In 2019, during the events of Godzilla: King of the Monsters, Monarch refers to Kong as Titanus Kong, but the cryptozoological classification for his species in the MonsterVerse is dubbed as "Apus Giganticus".